 Physical stimulation from touch or sex toys is only one of several aspects to having great sex.
 Sheila Gregoire’s “The Orgasm Course” explains in great detail the other aspects of what makes sex great along with techniques to help her orgasm.
 We HIGHLY RECOMMEND taking this course with your spouse so you can truly make the best love you can make!

 It’s a Moral Decision Between You and Your Spouse

 The whole purpose of this website is to remove the temptations of sex toys and behaviors that do not adhere to Christian religious boundaries.
 We don’t sell porn or toys with packaging that features nudity, and we don’t publish content that is not Christian-friendly.
 That doesn’t mean that every toy sold on this website is OK for anyone to use or use any way they like.

-The bottom line is you and your spouse need to agree on what sex toys are morally acceptable in your marriage and where the lines are drawn when it come to how they are used.
+The bottom line is that you and your spouse need to agree on what sex toys are morally acceptable in your marriage and where the lines are drawn regarding how they are used.